 - Winter prune large fruit trees to control their shape and size, and to increase fruiting productivity for next year.

 - Plan next year’s crops and order seeds.

 - Pick faded leaves and dead flowers regularly from plants overwintering in the greenhouse, such as pelargoniums.

 - If the weather is mild, ventilate the greenhouse.

-- Scoop fallen leaves and debris from ponds, leave on the side so pond-life can escape, then add to the compost bin.
+- Scoop fallen leaves and debris from ponds, leave them on the side so pond life can escape, and then add them to the compost bin.

 - Insulate outdoor taps and prevent ponds from freezing.

 - Protect terracotta pots from cracking in freezing weather by either bringing them indoors or wrapping them in bubble polythene.

 - Raise outdoor patio containers onto feet or bricks to avoid them sitting in the winter wet.